 In some cases, if enough time has passed since cancer started growing, a vet may opt to remove part or all of a dog’s tongue to save his life.
 That’s because melanoma that starts growing in the mouth or tongue can be extremely difficult to fight with radiation or chemotherapy.

 Once your dog has kept cancer at bay for an extended time, then you might find that his tongue grows back wholly black, but it may take months or even years before this happens.
 That’s why it’s important to wash any sores or wounds on your dog’s body with warm water and mild soap as soon as possible.

 While melanoma is one of the most common types of cancer found in dogs, it isn’t the only one.
 Several other health conditions can cause a dog’s tongue to change colour, too.
-For example, if your canine companion is suffering from pancreatitis, then his mouth will probably turn black as well as swollen and painful.
+For example, if your canine companion is suffering from pancreatitis, his mouth will probably turn black and swollen and painful.

 In this case, he’ll also be vomiting frequently and might have diarrhoea.
 Dogs suffering from tonsillitis may also experience black staining on their tongues, but this only happens when the infection is very severe.
 If your dog’s tongue has turned black or white, then he may be struggling with an autoimmune disease of some kind.

 If you notice any changes in his saliva colour, especially if it happens suddenly, then take him to the vet right away.
 He could be suffering from a condition that affects his saliva production or may have an autoimmune disease.